When Nvidia introduced their GeForce RTX 20 series to the world in 2018, the graphics card market was shaken to its core.

 For the same reason we fear technological singularity, we are excited about DLSS.
 That might’ve sounded oddly terrifying, but there’s no reason to fret – DLSS is a friendly AI that can optimize the look of your games.

 However, this tech is still young and developing slowly, but surely.
 The biggest problem is that game developers need to enable the support for it and essentially have Nvidia’s AI run through the game, analyze the images, and automatically upscale it to a higher resolution.

 With RTX 3000 series being just around the corner, the rumors are heavily suggesting that DLSS 3.0 will be a lot more developer-friendly and that we will have much better opportunities to see what it’s capable of.

 Big Tech Equals Big Price

-As Nvidia is firmly sitting on its GPU throne, they are at liberty to dictate the price points for their cards and when they’re introducing the world to the never before seen technology like real-time ray tracing, it would be foolish to not take advantage and stretch the limit of consumer’s wallets.
+As Nvidia is firmly sitting on its GPU throne, they are at liberty to dictate the price points for their cards and when they’ll introduce the world to the never before seen technology like real-time ray tracing.
+It would be foolish to not take advantage and stretch the limit of consumer’s wallets.

 Although that RTX 2080 Ti Founder’s Edition sits at mind-numbingly $1200, it’s worth saying that it does come overclocked out of the box.
 But, even that might not be a proper price-to-performance ration.

-In fact, with AMD releasing their RDNA 2 this year as well (set to feature ray tracing), we might see a drop in price for current Nvidia top-tier GPUs.
+In fact, with AMD releasing their RDNA 2 this year as well (set to feature ray tracing), we might see a decrease in price for current Nvidia top-tier GPUs.

-In 2020, RTX might still be too pricey for what it has to offer, but as the year comes to a close, there might be several affordable RTX options out there that are worth picking up.
+In 2020, RTX might still be too expensive for what it has to offer, but as the year comes to a close, there might be several cheaper RTX options out there that are worth picking up.